apache/buildstream/doc/source/index.rst

 --------
 The following source types are provided with BuildStream:

-* :mod:`local` - A Source implementation local files and directories
+* :mod:`local` - A Source implementation for local files and directories
+* :mod:`tar` - A Source implementation for tarballs
 * :mod:`git` - A Source implementation for git
 * :mod:`ostree` - A Source implementation for ostree